standardgalactic/zet/activities.md

 and exercising patience.
 Changing Arm's use of the specification is only half the challenge;
-the other half is helping the ecosystem to use the specification so Arm has publicly released the mechanized v8-A architecture specification and I have gone to the USA, Germany, the UK, France, Austria, and Italy [to give talks](/papers#talks) to industry, to government agencies, to ``hacker'' conventions, to IETF and
+the other half is helping the ecosystem to use the specification so Arm has publicly released the mechanized v8-A architecture specification, I have written papers about the creation, use and testing of the specification and I have gone to the USA, Germany, the UK, France, Austria, and Italy [to give talks](/papers#talks) to industry, to government agencies, to ``hacker'' conventions, to IETF and